d2s/Documentation/Docs/Parameters.md

 - `parameter`
 	- (sample `--stats`, `--dry-run`)

+I am using RsyncOSX to backup my Pictures catalog - about 100GB of raw picture files.
+I am also using Adobe Lightroom for organising my Pictures catalog.
+Adobe Lightroom creates preview of pictures in `Lightroom/Lightroom Catalog Previews.lrdata` catalog.
+I do not want to backup any previews, only the picture files and Lightroom settings and library catalog.

+- create a .txt file with the following line `Lightroom/Lightroom Catalog Previews.lrdata`, save the file with name `exclude-list.txt` in the `Pictures` catalog
+- pass the following parameter `--exclude-from=/Volumes/Users/thomas/Pictures/exclude-list.txt` to rsync from the parameter view within RsyncOSX

 ### RsyncOSX passing parameters to rsync

 The user can set own parameters by using `select` in dropdown menu.
 Preset parameters are: